riecenaidoo/youtube-url-validator/documentation/research/Research.md

         f.write(invalid_link_response.text)

-The responses are html pages, which we could view in an easier to read format in code editor.
+The responses are HTML pages, which we could view in an easier-to-read format in a code editor.
 Within the html page there was a noticeable difference between the two types of responses:

-In `valid_response.txt` :
+In `valid_response.html` :

     "playabilityStatus":{
         "status":"OK",